Graduate Studies (GRAD)

 Restrictions: First Year PhD students in the basic sciences

-This course, which will be delivered over two quarters to first year PhD students in the basic sciences, will cover topics related to the responsible conduct of research and rigor and reproducibility.
-50% in-person attendence at scheduled lectures and discussions sessions will be expected.
-Students will review and participate in case study discussions and submit a final written report.
+This course, which will be delivered over three quarters to first year PhD students in the basic sciences, will cover topics related to the responsible conduct of research and rigor and reproducibility.
+50% in-person attendance at scheduled lectures and discussions sessions will be expected.
+Students will review and participate in case study discussions.

 View full course details: